Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Bicep/README.md

   - principalId, You can retrieve this by running the command <<az ad sp show --id e8de9221-a19c-4c81-b814-fd37c6caf9d2 --query id --output tsv>>
 - Finally, use the command azd down to clean up resources deployed.

-## Bringing your own Hub or Firewall
+## Bringing your own Hub
-If you have an existing network hub and/or firewall you can override the details of the hub and firewall in the `main.parameters.json` file and this script will use your existing resources.
-Add the following values to the bottom of the `main.parameters.json` file:
+If you have an existing corporate network hub you can override the details of the hub in the `main.parameters.json` file and this script will use your existing resource.
+You will need the contributor role to the the existing hub and/or resource group where the existing hub is deployed.
+You may also need to modify the subnet prefixes in `main.parameters.json` to avoid IP address space collisions with existing subnets.
+Add the following values to the bottom of the `main.parameters.json` file to specify an existing hub VNET:

     ```json
     "deployHub": {